 Your most important resource is your advisor.
-A list of advisors can be found here.
-If you are not sure who your advisor is, contact Dr. Brad Jackson (MH 316), who sends out emails to math majors notifying them of their assigned advisor during the first week of October in the fall and the first week of March in the spring.
-Announcements are now posted on our math advising blog.
-Please subscribe; it will help you keep up-to-date.
+If you do not know who your advisor is, you can check the List of Advisors or contact one of the head advisors Dr. Matthew Johnston or Dr. Tim Hsu.
+Math majors will receive an email notifying them of their assigned advisor during the first week of October in the fall and the first week of March in the spring.

 See our undergraduate advising how-to list (.DOCX) for importan information, such as "how does graduation work?" "how to apply for graduation?" "how does adding/dropping/repeating classes work?" or "how to register for calculus?"

-- Math minors should contact Dr. Marilyn Blockus (MH 311) for advising.
+- Math minors should contact the math office (MH 308).
 Math majors who need advising or who want an advising hold removed should contact their assigned advisor.
-Students who want to change their major to math should contact Dr. Brad Jackson (MH 316).
+Students who want to change their major to math should contact Dr. Matthew Johnston (DH 339).

 - Dr. Wasin So is the graduate advisor.